 Member Solar Development

 The Town of Clayton installed a 6kW system on the new Clayton Public Works building in 2021.
-Previously, in 2015, Clayton installed its first 4kW community solar system on the local Clayton Fire Department in 2015.
-The 4 kW system shows the commitment of the town to support critical infrastructure with renewable energy.
+Previously, in 2015, Clayton installed its first 4kW community solar system on the local Clayton Fire Department, showing the commitment of the town to support critical infrastructure with renewable energy.
 Learn more about Clayton Fire Department’s Solar Energy Production.
-The kilowatt-hours produced not only green the new building, but it also serves to reduce community taxes that pay for city facilities.
-The system generates electricity equivalent to charging 724,000 smart phones.
+The kilowatt-hours produced not only green the buildings, but it also serve to reduce community taxes that pay for city facilities.
+The systems generate electricity equivalent to charging 724,000 smart phones.

 The City of Dover’s Dover SUN Park is a 10MW facility.
 It was the first utility-scale solar power plant in the region.
 It supplies enough power for over 1,700 homes and created about 150 local jobs during construction.
 This is the second largest solar facility in the state of Delaware.

 The Town of Middletown designated over $17,000 of its Green Energy funds for a solar power system at Bunker Hill Elementary School.
 In the 2010/2011 school year, Governor Jack Markell and Senator Chris Coons helped dedicate Delaware’s first renewable energy classroom.

 The City of Newark added a 400kW solar park at the Newark Reservoir on May 16, 2022 as part of their sustainability commitment.
 The City also worked to put roughly 1MW of solar generation on municipal building rooftops, which preserves land while increasing renewable energy.
-Previously, Newark invested in a 230kW solar generation facility on a former landfill site now called McKees Solar Park that began operations in Oct.
+Previously, Newark invested in a 230kW solar generation facility on a 3.91-acre former landfill site called McKees Solar Park that began operations in Oct.
 2014.
 This community-owned solar resource enables all community members to participate in solar.
 Project design and acquisition was managed by DEMEC.
 The City of Newark also offers a community solar program for customers to participate in a way that supports renewable energy without having to purchase solar panels on their own.
 See more information on Newark’s renewable program.